Salty-Sweet Vegan Salted Caramel Dessert Hummus Dip or Spread

 Guys, this is the bomb!

-If you like the salty-sweet combination of salted caramel, you will probably enjoy this salted caramel dessert hummus.
+If you like the salty-sweet combination of salted caramel, you will probably enjoy this vegan salted caramel dessert hummus.

 Background: I was shopping at Aldi in late November, when I came across their brand of Dessert Hummus.

 I just said Dessert Hummus.
 I really did.

 That was pretty much my reaction when I saw it.
 So…intrigued…I…didn’t buy it

 I was certainly curious, but when I scanned the ingredient list, I said, “Nah—I’ll pass.”